Skip to content

 • Can wear comfortable clothes (32%)

-Furthermore, the online food delivery market is projected to grow annually by 13% from 2023 to 2027, highlighting the continued expansion and relevance of this industry.
+Furthermore, the online food delivery market is projected to grow at an annual rate of 13% from 2023 to 2027, underscoring the continued expansion and relevance of this industry.
 The food delivery market share is currently valued at $221.65 billion, with the US being the second-largest market after China.

 Usage Statistics

 While precise data on food delivery service usage, specifically for lunch by people working from home in the USA and Canada, is limited, available research suggests a strong trend.
-A 2023 study by Toast found that 75% of remote workers in the USA order lunch out at least once a week, with 31% doing so at least three times per week .
+A 2023 study by Toast found that 75% of remote workers in the USA order lunch out at least once a week, with 31% doing so at least three times a week.
 This highlights the significant reliance on food delivery services among this demographic.

-Interestingly, most food delivery customers are around 22 years old, and young adults order food delivery twice a week .
+Interestingly, most food delivery customers are around 22 years old, and young adults typically order food delivery twice a week.
 This suggests that younger generations are particularly drawn to the convenience and accessibility of food delivery services.

-Further research indicates that the average number of meals purchased using online food delivery services (OFDS) nearly doubled between 2018 and 2021 in countries like Australia, Canada, Mexico, the UK, and the US .
+Further research indicates that the average number of meals purchased using online food delivery services (OFDS) nearly doubled between 2018 and 2021 in countries such as Australia, Canada, Mexico, the UK, and the US.
 This suggests a growing preference for food delivery over traditional methods of obtaining meals outside the home.

 Impact on Health and Productivity

 While the convenience of food delivery services is undeniable, it’s essential to consider their potential impact on health and productivity.
-Whether employees are working from home or in office, the ease of ordering in can sometimes lead to impulsive food choices, potentially contributing to unhealthy eating habits and weight gain.
-However, other research indicates that working from home can lead to improved diet quality, with increased consumption of vegetables, fruits, and dairy products.
+Whether employees are working from home or in the office, the ease of ordering in can sometimes lead to impulsive food choices, potentially contributing to unhealthy eating habits and weight gain.
+However, other research suggests that working from home can lead to an improved diet quality, characterized by increased consumption of vegetables, fruits, and dairy products.
 This improvement may be attributed to the increased flexibility and control over meal times that working from home offers.
-Individuals have more time to prepare healthy meals or make conscious choices when ordering from food delivery services, including healthy meal options.
+Individuals have more time to prepare healthy meals or make conscious choices when ordering from food delivery services that offer healthy meal options.

-Despite the potential for unhealthy choices, employer-provided meal programs, which often include food delivery options, can positively impact employee well-being and performance.
+Despite the potential for unhealthy choices, employer-provided meal programs, which often include food delivery options, can have a positive impact on employee well-being and performance.
 A study by DoorDash found that 91% of employees receiving meal benefits reported satisfaction with their jobs, compared to 78% who were satisfied without meal benefits.
-Moreover, 79% of employees feel more productive and 72% report improved mental health when provided with meal benefits.
+Moreover, 79% of employees feel more productive, and 72% report improved mental health when provided with meal benefits.
 This suggests that investing in employee well-being through food delivery can lead to long-term benefits for companies.

 Interestingly, research also indicates that food delivery services can contribute to a reduction in time spent on housework, specifically by approximately 11.8 minutes per day.
-This time-saving aspect can be particularly valuable for busy professionals working from home, allowing them to focus on their work and personal life.
+This time-saving aspect can be particularly valuable for busy professionals working from home, enabling them to balance their work and personal life more effectively.

-Furthermore, studies have shown that the introduction of online food delivery platforms can have positive effects on narrowing the gender gap in labor supply and well-being.
+Furthermore, studies have shown that the introduction of online food delivery platforms can have a positive impact on narrowing the gender gap in labor supply and improving well-being.
 By reducing the time and effort required for meal preparation, these services can free up time for individuals, particularly women, to pursue other activities, including work and leisure.

 Boost Employee Productivity

 Boosting employee productivity is crucial for businesses, especially those with remote employees.
 One effective way to achieve this is by getting meals delivered that cater to their dietary needs and preferences.
-By offering meal credits or gift cards to popular food delivery services like Uber Eats, businesses can encourage remote employees to take breaks and recharge.
+By offering meal credits or gift cards to popular food delivery services, such as Uber Eats, businesses can encourage remote employees to take breaks and recharge.
 This, in turn, can lead to increased focus, creativity, and overall productivity.
 Additionally, providing food delivery options through corporate meal programs can significantly enhance employee satisfaction.

 Moreover, food delivery can also significantly support local restaurants and promote team building.
 By ordering food from local restaurants, remote employees can feel more connected to their community and colleagues.
 This sense of camaraderie and shared experience can be particularly valuable in a remote work environment, fostering a stronger team spirit.